v2fly/v2fly-github-io/docs/en_US/config/protocols/blackhole.md

 * Name: `blackhole`
 * Type: Outbound Protocol

-Blackhole (black hole) is an outbound data protocol, which will hinder the outbound of all data.
-When used with [Routing](../routing.md), it can achieve the effect of prohibiting access to certain websites.
+Blackhole is an outbound protocol.
+It discards all data sent to it.
+[Routing](../routing.md) configurations can utilize Blackhole to filter out specific requests.

 ## OutboundConfigurationObject